sergio-castro/yaml-transformer/README.md

 -----------

 - Only simple map properties can be modified in the current version.
+- The input must fully respect the Yaml specification.
 - The underlying YAML parser employed by YamlTransformer does not keep existing comments.
 - The output file may have a different layout than the input file.